Spitsbergen & North East Greenland

 Falklands Expert & GuideBorn in Chartres in the West Falklands, Jenny grew up on the family farm where her love for animals was nurtured by the25,000 sheep, horses and cows that lived alongside her.
 Forever a nature, conservation and wildlife enthusiast Jenny has travelled extensively throughout the Falkland Islands, visiting each and every wildlife island at least once, and even travelling around some by yacht.
 Read more >

-- Amazing West Spitsbergen scenery and wildlife - polar bears possible
+- Amazing West Spitsbergen scenery and wildlife including possible sightings of polar bears

 - Spectacular Scoresby Sund